KrishaanKhubchand/bookmail-admin-mvp/VERCEL_DEPLOYMENT.md

 # Follow the prompts:
 # - Link to existing project?
 No (first time)
-# - What's your project name? bookmail-mvp (or whatever you prefer)
+# - What's your project name? bookmail-admin-mvp (or whatever you prefer)
 # - Which directory? ./ (current directory)
 # - Want to modify settings?
 No
 ```